mwise/Redux.swift/README.md

 # Redux.swift
-Redux implementation for Swift projects
+Redux implementation for Swift projects.
+Redux is a redictable state container.
-Predictable state container for Swift apps.
 Inspired by http://redux.js.org

 # Installation